Dumpster Rental for Roofing Dumpster Rentals

 Roofing dumpster rentals typically cost $300-$700 depending on size and location.
 A 20 yard container for an average roof costs $400-$550.
 Roofing containers may cost slightly more than standard dumpsters due to weight restrictions and higher disposal fees for shingles.

-Asphalt shingles are extremely heavy: 200-350 lbs per roofing square (100 sq ft).
+Asphalt shingles are extremely heavy.
+3-tab shingles weigh 200-250 lbs per roofing square (100 sq ft), while architectural shingles weigh 300-350 lbs per square.
 A typical 2,000 sq ft roof with single-layer shingles weighs 2-3 tons.
-Multi-layer tear-offs, architectural shingles, or tile roofs can weigh significantly more.
-Always confirm weight limits with your provider.
+Multi-layer tear-offs, or slate/tile roofs, weigh significantly more.

 Can I put old plywood and decking in a roofing dumpster?